-30 Bell, "'It's between Me and God': How a Calgary High School Dropout Joined Syria's Civil War."
+30 Bell, "It's between Me and God': How a Calgary High School Dropout Joined Syria's Civil War."

 31 He last called her on June 22, 2013 and had become, according to his mother, even angrier.
-He also, she said, "became increasingly angry about Canada, increasingly
+He also, she said, "became increasingly angry about Canada, increasingly determined to be in Syria fighting."
+CBC News, "Damian

-The news of Clairmont's killing was first reported on Twitter through user Abu Turab al-Muhajir, who claimed to be a foreign fighter in Syria.32 On January 14, he tweeted a photograph of Clairmont, whom he called Abu Talha al-Canadi (the Canadian), and, in subsequent conversations with other Twitter users, reporting that his "bro" had been killed fighting FSA militias in Aleppo.33
+The news of Clairmont's killing was first reported on Twitter by Abu Turab al-Muhajir, who claimed to be a foreign fighter in Syria.32 On January 14, he tweeted a photograph of Clairmont, whom he called Abu Talha al-Canadi (the Canadian), and, in subsequent conversations with other Twitter users, reporting that his "bro" had been killed fighting FSA militias in Aleppo.33